The Artist at Work in Her Studio, about 1680

 - Museum of Fine Arts, Boston, Promised gift of Rose-Marie and Eijk van Otterloo, in support of the Center for Netherlandish Art

-Not much is known about the life or art career of Maria Schalcken; there are only two extant paintings that can be attributed to her with confidence.
+Not much is known about the life or art career of Maria Schalcken.
+There are only two extant paintings that can be attributed to her with confidence.
 She was trained by her brother, Dutch Golden Age artist Godefridus Schalcken (1643-1706).
-The subject matter she painted was primarily scenes from everyday life (genre scenes).
+In terms of subject matter, she painted primarily scenes from everyday life (genre scenes).
 The self-portrait featured here was attributed to her brother until sometime in the

 Join our community.